Andy-Ring/miRAssist/README.md

    *"Which miRNAs regulate PTEN?"* or *"Which genes does miR-21 target to promote apoptosis in breast cancer?"*

 New to Claude skills?
-A step-by-step, no-jargon walkthrough is in [**INSTALL_SKILL.md**](INSTALL_SKILL.md).
+A step-by-step walkthrough is in [**INSTALL_SKILL.md**](INSTALL_SKILL.md).

 The first query downloads the evidence snapshot (~106 MB) and caches it; later queries are